MENTOR Oregon Presents at Resource Fair

 The event provided the agency an excellent opportunity to connect with other Washington County service providers, school district personnel, and individuals and families seeking services.

 “It was lively with constant booth traffic and plenty of questions about both MENTOR’s vocational and brokerage services,” MENTOR Oregon community employment specialist Gary Chiaravalli said.

 The fair was a huge success in creating awareness within the community about MENTOR Oregon and the services and supports that we offer.

 “Representing MENTOR Oregon is always a fantastic opportunity,” said Shelby Walts, a personal agent in MENTOR Oregon’s brokerage service.
-“I was pleasantly surprised to bump into a few of the individuals we serve and connect them with resources.
-In fact, one individual is now going to be participating in a small socialization group that she learned about at the fair.
+“I was pleasantly surprised to bump into a few of my consumers and connect them with resources.
+In fact, one consumer is now going to be participating in a small socialization group that she learned about at the fair.
 Connections and networking are strong points for MENTOR Oregon and the community.”